Neck Pain Treatment

-What is it?
+What is Neck Pain?

 The neck consists of 7 bones that connect to 26 muscles, 6 ligaments, and numerous tendons.
 It supports the weight of the brain/skull, lends protection to the top of the spinal cord, and allows for all head movement.
 In addition to allowing motion, the neck contains multiple functions (the airway, digestive tract; lymphatic, neurological, and vascular systems) that are vital to survival.
 The neck is very flexible (and much less protected than the rest of the spine) making it especially vulnerable to injury.
-Neck pain may be described as tingling, aching, burning, or stabbing; localized in the neck or radiate to your head, shoulders, arms, and hands.
-It may also make the neck stiff, sore, or difficult to move.

-- Whiplash after an auto accident
+- Whiplash after a car accidents

 - Traumatic injuries